The strong amalgamation property into union: The joint embedding property into union.

 The classes considered in Corollary \ref{clp}(C)(F) have JEPU and the classes considered in Proposition \ref{bgkfin}(f)-(h) and Theorem \ref{lopp}(5)-(6) have DJEP.

 In particular, all the above classes have JEP. \end{theorem}

-\begin{proof} We have not assumed that $\mathbf C$ is nonempty in most of the above arguments, hence, as remarked above, this special instance of (S)AP(U) provides (D)JEP(U).
+\begin{proof} In most of the above arguments we have not forbidden the possibility that $\mathbf C$ is empty, hence, as remarked above, this special instance of (S)AP(U) provides (D)JEP(U).
 In fact, in this special case proofs turn out to be generally much simpler: for example, in the case of posets, just consider $R= R_{\mathbf A} \cup R_{\mathbf B}$ on $A \cup B$.
-As another example, in the case of linearly ordered sets, just set all the elements of $\mathbf A$ to be $<$ than all the elements of $\mathbf B$.
+As another example, in the case of linearly ordered sets, just let all the elements of $\mathbf A$ to be $<$ than all the elements of $\mathbf B$.
 Adding operators presents no significant trouble, too.

 Some care is needed in the presence of constants.
-However, in the case of bounded directoids, and variants, the constants always generate isomorphic subalgebras, hence we can consider, as $\mathbf C$, any copy of this subalgebra, and then apply (S)AP(U). \end{proof}
+However, in the case of bounded directoids, and variants, the constants always generate isomorphic subalgebras, hence we can consider, as $\mathbf C$, any copy of this ``prime'' subalgebra, and then apply (S)AP(U). \end{proof}

-On the other end, in comparison with Theorem \ref{apuvarthm}, only varieties defined by a special kind of linear identities have JEP, possibly, DJEPU.
+On the other hand, in comparison with Theorem \ref{apuvarthm}, only varieties defined by a special kind of linear identities have JEP, possibly, DJEPU.
 See \cite{apuvar}, in particular, Theorem 3.1, Remark 4.1 and Corollary 4.6 there.

 Dense linear orders provide interesting examples concerning the properties dealt with in the present section.

 \begin{proposition} \labbel{dense} (a) The theory of dense linear orderings has SAP, DJEP, JEPU, APU but neither DJEPU nor SAPU.